liqd/adhocracy4/docs/datamodel.md

 An item might be composed of various smaller parts.
 An example is the document which consists of paragraphs.
-In that case only a container for the parts should be an item (eg. document for paragraphs), but all parts should still implement the `project` property.
+In that case only a container for the parts should be an item (eg. document containing paragraphs), but all parts should still implement the `project` property.

 Open questions:

 -   Do we need the item class at all?
-Wouldn't be a foreign key to a module enough for all use cases?
+Wouldn't a foreign key to a module be enough for all use cases?

     -   benefit: one table less
     -   down side: mixed list of different item types are harder